MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/er-generate-printable-fti-forms.md

 As part of your customized solution for FTI printable forms, you must create a set of ER configurations.
 Then you can create your application instance in one of those configurations.
 The configuration must include a data model that describes the customer's invoicing business domain.
 The data model must be named **CustomersInvoicing**.

 ### Configure ER model mapping
 The ER model mapping for the **CustomersInvoicing** data model must be in your application.
 The model mapping can be in the ER data model configuration or in the ER model mapping configuration.
-As a requirement, the name of the root descriptor of this model mapping must be **FreeTextInvoice**.
+However, the name of the root descriptor of this model mapping must be **FreeTextInvoice**.
 The mapping must contain the following data sources:

 - Data source type, **Table records**